Rupesh KC

-Rupesh KC (रुपेश केसी; born 13 May 1991 in Kathmandu, Nepal) is a Nepali footballer.
+Rupesh KC (रुपेश केसी; born 13 May 1991 in Kathmandu, Nepal) is a Nepali professional footballer.
 He plays for Manang Marshyangdi Club in Nepal National League as a midfielder.
 He also played for Nepal in the 2009 Nehru Cup.

 Club career

-Rupesh KC was born in Kathmandu.
-He started his career after spending a year at the ANFA academy before joining the Yeti Himalayan Sherpa Club for two years.
+Rupesh KC started his career after spending a year at the ANFA academy before joining the Yeti Himalayan Sherpa Club for two years.
 He latter moved on to the Manang Marshyangdi Club.

-On 2 July 2015 KC signed a monthlong loan deal with CFC Bhutan, with the option of a second month.
-KC is joined by fellow MMC player Sujal Shrestha as well as Surendra Thapa of Morang XI.
+On 2 July 2015 KC signed a month long loan deal with Bhutan Clearing FC, with the option of a second month.
+KC was joined by fellow MMC player Sujal Shrestha, as well as Surendra Thapa of Morang XI.
 The players will each be paid 64,000 rupees a month.

 International career

 Rupesh KC played for Nepal at the U-13, U-14, U-19, and U-22 levels.

 He was included for the squad for the 2009 Nehru Cup, playing in the first two games but his tournament was cut short by an eye infection.